 The 32nd annual Minorities in Agriculture, Natural Resources and Related Sciences (MANRRS) conference will be held in Pittsburgh, PA, March 29-April 1.
 Visit the MANRRS website for more information.

-The Eastern Threat Center hosts First Friday All Climate Change Talks (FFACCTs), monthly information sharing forums featuring presentations about research activities focused on climate change impacts to eastern forest ecosystems.
-The next FFACCTs will take place on Friday, March 7, at 11:00 ET.
-Randy Johnson, National Leader of the USDA Regional Climate Hubs, will provide an overview and discuss the seven national hubs.
-View the agenda, and visit the to view archived presentations and related resources.
-For additional information, please contact Perdita Spriggs, (828) 230-3292 or .
+The Eastern Threat Center hosts First Friday All Climate Change Talks (FFACCTs), monthly information sharing forums featuring presentations about research activities focused on climate change impacts to forest ecosystems.
+The next FFACCTs will take place on Friday, April 7, at 11:00 ET.
+Visit the for details and to see archived presentations and related resources.

 The 2017 annual meeting of the US-International Association for Landscape Ecology (US-IALE) will be held in Baltimore, MD, April 9-13.
 The meeting theme is "People, Places, Patterns: Linking Landscape Heterogeneity and Socio-Environmental Systems."
 Visit the meeting website for more information.

 The International Association of Wildland Fire, in partnership with the Wildland Fire Leadership Council and the Western, Southeast, and Northeast Regional Strategic Committees, is presenting the National Cohesive Wildland Fire Management Strategy Workshop.
 Themed "All Hands, All Lands: Implementation Rooted in Science," the workshop will be held in Reno, NV, April 25-27.
 Visit the workshop website for more information.